brunoamorimdev/react-native-connect-sdk/README.md

-# react-native-connect-sdk
+# React Native ConnectSDK

-A React Native lib that provides remote control over devices.
+A React Native library that helps developers implement devices connection and control features.

+# Help Wanted

+🚀 Looking for contributors!
+If you're interested in contributing to this project, feel free to [open an issue](https://github.com/brunoamorimdev/react-native-connect-sdk/issues) or [submit a pull request](https://github.com/brunoamorimdev/react-native-connect-sdk/pulls).
+Any help is appreciated! 🙌

 ## Installation